mui/mui-x/docs/data/data-grid/pagination/pagination.md

 ### Page size options

-You can configure the page size the user can choose from with the `rowsPerPageOptions` prop.
+You can configure the page size the user can choose from with the `pageSizeOptions` prop.

 {{"demo": "PageSizeCustomOptions.js", "bg": "inline"}}